Charles is a software engineer and college professor interested in technology, medicine, economics, and nutrition.

 A key for a table is something you search for in order to find the records you want.
 A key is often one field, but may be a set of several fields together.

-To make this searching fast, add an index to the table.
+To make this search fast, add an index to the table.
 Indexes make searching faster, but adding or changing the table's data is slower because you have to update the table and also update the index.
 Usually this comes out in favor of having the index, but for efficiency an index should have as few a number and as small (in bytes) fields as possible.
 INT indexes are the best.

 A primary key is a special kind of key where each key value has at most one record in the table.
 This is a good thing for efficiency because once the database finds a record that matches a primary key, it can stop searching.